beadsland/fixTracks/README.md

   4. Common lazydict to cull down to deleted tracks

 ### Reengineer
+  0. View of undeleted tracks for progress of `transferLibrary.py`
   1. Refactor data import to use `pv` for progress bar
   2. Module loading scheme using `pv` (???)
   3. Simplify itunes.database exception generation to use default language